cartoonist/pystream-protobuf/README.md

 by passing it through keyword argumnet `buffer_size` when Stream class is constructed or a stream is opened.
 This value is the number of objects which should be written in a group.

-### Grouping message
-Messages can be grouped in varied size when writing to a stream by setting buffer size sufficiently large or infinity (-1) and calling `flush` method of Stream class whenever desired.

-### Group delimiter
-Group of objects can be separated by a delimiter of the choice (or by default `None`) when reading from a stream.
-Sometimes, it can help to identify the end of a group which is hidden from the library user by default.
-This feature can be enable by setting `group_delimiter` True when constructing a Stream instance or openning a stream.
-The delimiter class can also be specified by `delimiter_cls`.